Canadian Expeditionary Force artillery from Prince Edward Island: No. 8 Canadian (Overseas) Siege Artillery Battery, CEF

 Arthur George Peake was born in Charlottetown on 25 August 1871, and after his schooling he worked in the family owned Peake Brothers and Company, until going overseas during World War 1.
 With twenty-six years of Charlottetown militia service, in the Canadian Garrison Artillery, at the age of 44, he volunteered for service with the newly stood-up No. 2 Heavy Battery Depot.
 Mobilizing in Charlottetown, later designated as No.2 Siege Battery, he was its first Officer Commanding, taking it to England.

 Seeing the unit through all its training, in May 1916, just prior to crossing to France, he was required to give up command.
 Returning to Charlottetown, following-up the second Charlottetown organized "Depot" Battery, it being re-designated No. 5 Overseas Battery (Canadian) Siege Artillery, he was appointed its first Officer Commanding.

 Again, leading his battery through training in England, on 1 April 1917, crossing to Boulogne, he first saw action in France, on 15 April.
 Engaged by German counter-battery fire, at Armentieres, on 16 June 1917, he was wounded, the first casualty in the Battery.
 After three months on active service, he gave up command, his wound requiring him to be evacuated.

 Returning to Charlottetown, and when discharged, he engaged successfully in farming and fox ranching, until forced to retire through illness.
 Stricken with paralysis in 1938, he was confined to bed, for five years, following a stroke.
-In failing health, he passed away, at age 71, on 11 August 1943.
+In failing health, he died at age 71, on 11 August 1943.